 As to my personal investments, the claims that our city have been left behind actually encourage me to invest further.
 This is due to a valuable piece of advice I once received; I was told that it is good to invest in things which “people are laughing at but are actually growing like a weed.”
 As an example, this can be thought of as investing in Google when it was still a garage startup and people just didn’t see the point of a search engine.
 I personally believe that investing in things, before people see the “big deal,” is an opportunity which doesn’t come along all that often.

 I purchased my first rental in the area in March of 2016 for $58,000.
 As of this writing (just more than three years later), the property has appreciated roughly twenty-six percent and I have collected roughly $25,000 in rent payments.
 This is at a time when articles are being written which claim that our area is in bad shape.
 In other words, there are those who continue to scoff at our area while home prices are going up at a good clip.
 As a personal investor, I see this as a good opportunity.

 If you are interested in investing in real estate, or buying a multi-family home, then contact me today to speak with a Dayton realtor.
 I deal with a number of investors, both in state and out of state, and I am ready to assist you.
-I also service the areas of Beavercreek, Centerville, Clayton, Englewood, Oakwood, Fairborn, Harrison Township, Huber Heights, Kettering, Miami Township, Miamisburg, Riverside, Springboro, Trotwood, Vandalia, Washington Township, West Carrollton, and Xenia.
+I also service the areas of Beavercreek, Centerville, Cincinnati, Clayton, Englewood, Oakwood, Fairborn, Harrison Township, Huber Heights, Kettering, Miami Township, Miamisburg, Riverside, Springboro, Trotwood, Vandalia, Washington Township, West Carrollton, and Xenia.